How to Display Framed Photographs On a Wall

 - Instead of one big arrangement of photos, you could also create several groupings of smaller framed pictures that will complement your furniture and floor coverings.

 - Wall color plays a big part in how photographs look.
-Take a hint from museums and use a contrast wall to add some drama.
+Take a hint from museums and use a contrast color to add drama.

 - Pictures and/or artwork don’t always have to be framed.
 You could hang unframed prints or pictures from a length of wire with clips for an unconventional display.

-- If you can't or don't want to hang pictures, you could opt for placing pictures on a ledge, spacing them apart evenly and staggering frame heights to create some interesting visuals.
+- If you can't or don't want to hang pictures, you could opt for placing pictures on a ledge, spacing them evenly and staggering frame heights.
 You could even overlap a couple of the frames.

-- Use frame risers to add depth to your display, bringing some photos forward from the wall.
+- Use frame risers to add depth to your display, bringing some photos forward off the wall.

 - If you need some more inspiration, this article from Pottery Barn has some nice frame layouts for you to consider.